andyjiang3/chinese-chess/README.md

 Beyond implementing the rules of standard Chinese Chess, this game includes bonus features such as move timers, theming, exporting move history, a live event log, and a fully fledged gui.

-To run the game, simply download the jar file, and use the command java -jar ChineseChess.jar.
+To run the game, simply download the jar file, and use the command java -jar hwx.jar.

 ## Extra Features
 * Themeing with an intuitive start menu